By Dezan Shira & Associates

 The Employment Pass (EP) is issued to expatriates employed as foreign managers, executives, and skilled professionals in Singapore, for an initial period of 2 years; thereafter, the pass can be renewed for up to three years at a time.
 The EP is generally issued to individuals with a job offer that includes a minimum monthly salary of SG$3,600.
-However, more experienced candidates are required to be offered a higher salary to qualify for the same.
+More experienced candidates are required to be offered a higher salary to qualify for the same.
 However, according to a recent announcement made by the MoM, the monthly salary criteria for EP applicants will be raised to SG$6,000 with effect from January 1, 2018.

 Besides, candidates offered a monthly salary of SG$5,000 or more are also eligible to apply for a dependent’s pass for their legally married spouse and unmarried children under 21 years of age.
 However, separate applications are required to be furnished for each family member.

 Further, it is important for applicants to note that an EP can be applied for only by the employer or an employment agent.
 Therefore, it is mandatory for skilled professionals to first obtain a job offer in the country before applying for an EP.

 In November 2017, the MoM introduced new questions to the EP online application seeking greater details on the foreign candidates’ application, company’s hiring process, and up to three reasons for not hiring a local applicant.
 The changes have been introduced to protect the local workforce, and bring the Singapore labor market in line with the international practices.

 Accordingly, the companies applying for EP will now need to revamp their hiring practices, track foreign candidate’s progress through each stage of the recruitment process and carefully document the immigration status of the job applicant.